-We urgently need your help so we can get COVID-19 vaccines to as many people as possible, as quickly as possible.
-Your donation today will provide support for UNICEF’s COVID-19 vaccination efforts in lower-income countries.
+To date, UNICEF has delivered over 1 billion vaccines to 144 countries on behalf of COVAX.
+But we still urgently need your help so we can continue to our work to get COVID-19 vaccines to as many people as possible, as quickly as possible.
+Your donation today will provide support for UNICEF’s COVID-19 vaccination efforts in low-income countries.

-Please donate today to UNICEF’s #GiveAVax Fund to ensure that people around the world have a fair chance at vaccine protection from COVID-19.
+Please donate today to UNICEF’s COVID-19 Emergency Fund to ensure that people around the world have a fair chance at vaccine protection from COVID-19.

 HOW MANY DOSES OF VACCINES WILL MY DONATION DELIVER?